learn-co-curriculum/phase-0-macos-env-introduction/README.md

 **command-line interface**, or a **shell**.

 Similar to operating systems, there are many different types of shells.
-The shell that Flatiron School supports on the macOS operating system is called **zsh**, short for Z Shell.
+The shell that Flatiron School supports on the MacOS operating system is called **zsh**, short for Z Shell.

-### macOS Terminal
+### MacOS Terminal

 The "Terminal" application is a text-based way to browse and work with files on your computer.
 We will be using the "Terminal" application during the